jedevc/jedevc.github.io/_posts/2019-02-12-3d-printing-data.md

 title: 3D printing data
 ---

+Edit: I now have a more complete writeup [here][writeup] if you are interested in some of the more low level details of the encoding system.

 Last weekend, I was at [HackSurrey][HackSurrey] for my fourth hackathon.
 As it was my fourth, I felt experienced and knowledgable about how to do things.
 So, I decided to do something I'd never really ever thought about doing before - 3D